deliciousbrains/wp-auto-login/README.md

 `wp dbi auto_login_url 12345 https://example.com/dashboard --expiry=21600`

 Will generate a link that logs in the user with ID 12345 and takes them to https://example.com/dashboard.
 The link will be valid for 6 hours.

+You can add `--one-time` to generate a single-use link:

+`wp dbi auto_login_url 12345 https://example.com/dashboard --one-time`